HendMuhmmad/Deep-Learning-Framework/README.md

 # Deep-Learning-Framework

 The Frame work allows us to build deep learning models more easily and quickly, without getting into the details of underlying algorithms.
-They provide a clear and concise way for defining models using a collection of pre-built and optimized components
+They provide a clear and concise way for defining models using a collection of pre-built and optimized components.

+# important
+you must download kaggle json file from you kaggle account and put it in .kaggle folder in your user folder

 # The Frame Work consits of the following modules
 - [Data pre-processing Module](#Data-pre-processing-Module)